 Click the check box next to Set deadline to choose a date and time.
 You can also Allow late uploads and choose a timeframe (available only to Dropbox Professional and Business customers).

-Type the email, name, or group of the person (or people) you’d like to request files from.
+Type the email or name of the person (or people) you’d like to request files from.
 They’ll receive an email about your request.

 To copy a link instead, click Copy next to Share a link instead.
 You can paste the link into an email, message, or wherever you’d like people to access it.

 Click Share.
 You’ll receive an email confirmation, and an email notification when files are uploaded to your file request.

 Note: By default, the destination folder for uploaded files is private.
 You can share the uploaded files by selecting a shared folder when you create the request, or by sharing the files or folder after files have been uploaded.